-Scale-Out Performance

-Another way to measure performance is with multiple VMs running at the same time, which is known as scaleout performance.
+Figure 4.
+Oracle DB VM scale-up performance (adding processors) Scale-Out Performance Another way to measure performance is with multiple VMs running at the same time, which is known as scale-out performance.
 The setup is the same as the previous single VM scale-up tests, but the workload driver system now spreads the worker threads across a number of target VMs simultaneously.
 The database VMs are spread out across the cluster as well, based on the best load balancing as determined by vSphere's Distributed Resource Scheduling (DRS).
 The total number of OPM achieved across all the Oracle Database VMs is then reported for each set of VMs.

-Currently, VMware Cloud on AWS supports up to 30 hosts per cluster and up to 10 clusters per SDDC.
-In these tests, we used one cluster with only 4 hosts in our SDDC.
+Currently, VMware Cloud on AWS supports up to 16 hosts per cluster and up to 10 clusters per SDDC.
+In these tests, we used one cluster with only 3 hosts in our SDDC.
 The performance of the scale-out tests is largely due to the number of hosts.
 If more hosts were added to the SDDC, then more VMs could be run and the total amount of throughput achieved would be higher.
-An SDDC with more physical hosts would be capable of achieving higher scale-out performance than what we measured with the 4 host SDDC for these tests.
+An SDDC with more physical hosts would be capable of achieving higher scale-out performance than what we measured with the 3 host SDDC for these tests.

-8 vCPU VMs

-We performed the first set of tests with 8 vCPU VMs.
-We increased the number of VMs up to the maximum that successfully ran, which, in this case, was 14.

-The scaling, as measured in throughput, from 1 to 14 VMs is good, going from 30,000 to 307,000 OPM (Figure 5).
+8 vCPU VMs We performed the first set of tests with 8 vCPU VMs.
+We increased the number of VMs up to the maximum that successfully ran, which, in this case, was 12.
+The scaling, as measured in throughput, from 1 to 12 VMs is good, going from 25,000 to 195,000 OPM (figure 5).

 Figure 5.
-Scale-out performance with 8 vCPU VMs

-As in all of the tests in this paper, each VM had 128 GB of memory, and the database had 140 GB on disk.
+Scale-out performance with 8 vCPU VMs As in all of the tests in this paper, each VM had 128 GB of memory, and the database had 140 GB on disk.
 This means that each VM actively used most of its assigned memory for database caching.
-Each host in the fournode SDDC had 512 GB of RAM for a total of 2 TB across the cloud.
-With 14 Oracle database VMs actively running, the memory assigned to them was 1,792 GB.
-While it was possible to get 16 VMs powered on for a test, they required all 2 TB of RAM on the cloud, which did not leave any room for the load-driver VM or any of the other cluster-related VMs like vCenter or NSX controllers.
-This is why, in the tests, we limited the 8 vCPU case to 14 VMs.

-16 vCPU VMs

-The next test case used 16 vCPU VMs in a scale-out test scenario.
+Each host in the three-node SDDC had 512 GB of RAM for a total of 1.5 TB across the cloud.
+With 12 Oracle database VMs actively running, the memory assigned to them was equal to the total physical memory in the cloud without accounting for the load-driver VM or any of the other cluster-related VMs like vCenter or NSX controllers.
+This is why, in the tests, we limited the 8 vCPU case to 12 VMs.
+16 vCPU VMs The next test case used 16 vCPU VMs in a scale-out test scenario.
 Each processor in the physical servers that were used for the SDDC had 18 cores.
 The 16 vCPU test case dealt with VMs that were just two cores smaller than the NUMA node size of the physical server.

-In this round of tests, the scaling remains strong up through 12 VMs, but it begins to fall off with 13 (Figure 6).
+In this round of tests, the scaling remains strong up through 6 VMs, but levels off with 8 (figure 6).
 While the previous test with 8 vCPU VMs was limited by memory, this test was limited by CPU.